 All of us at some point in our lives will feel overwhelmed by negative feelings or events that may affect our well-being and our interactions with others.

 We may need support to tackle these problems, especially if they stay with us for too long.
-Family and friends can be of great help, but they may be judgemental, emotionally involved, or they may not accept what you have to say.
-These may be the times to seek out a counsellor.
+Family and friends can be of great help, but they may be judgemental, emotionally involved, or not accept what you have to say.
+These are the times to seek out a counsellor.

 I am a fully qualified therapist and a registered member of the British Association for Counselling and Psychotherapy (BACP), and I abide by its ethical and professional principles.
 If you wish to raise any concerns about my practice, you can do so here.

 You don't have to control your thoughts.
 You just have to stop letting them control you.
 Dan Millman